 Are there restrictive covenants that are commonly identified during conveyancing in Baschurch?

 Covenants that are restrictive in nature can be picked up when reviewing land registry title as part of the process of conveyancing in Baschurch.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-I'm purchasing my first flat in Baschurch with the aid of help to buy.
-The developers refused to reduce the price so I negotiated five thousand pounds worth of additionals instead.
-The sale representative advised me not to tell my lawyer about this deal as it could adversely affect my mortgage with the bank.
+I'm buying a new build house in Baschurch with the aid of help to buy.
+The developers refused to reduce the price so I negotiated five thousand pounds worth of extras instead.
+The estate agent told me not inform my lawyer about the extras as it could affect my loan with the lender.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.